US Visa for Nigerians: The 2026 Restrictions Explained

 What is Happening?

-Following the expansion of travel restrictions, the United States has temporarily paused the issuance of most new visas for Nigerian citizens.
-This decision is cited as a national security measure.
+Under Presidential Proclamation 10998, the United States has restricted the issuance of most new visas for Nigerian citizens.
+Nigeria is among 19 countries affected by this measure, cited as a national security and immigration enforcement action.

 Who is Impacted?

-- Immigrants (Green Cards): Processing for new family-based and employment-based immigrant visas is halted.
+- Immigrants (Green Cards): Processing for new family-based and employment-based immigrant visas paused (effective Jan 21).

 Who is Exempt?